Milo (drink)

 Milo (/ˈmaɪloʊ/ MY-loh; stylised as MILO) is a chocolate-flavoured malted powder product produced by Nestlé, typically mixed with milk, hot water, or both, to produce a beverage.
 It was originally developed in Australia by Thomas Mayne (1901–1995) in 1934.

-Most commonly sold as a powder in a green can, often depicting various sporting activities, Milo is available as a premixed beverage in some countries and has been subsequently developed into a snack bar, breakfast cereal and protein granola.
+Most commonly sold as a powder in a green can, often depicting various sporting activities like badminton or football, Milo is available as a premixed beverage in some countries and has been subsequently developed into Milo (chocolate bar), breakfast cereal and protein granola.
 Its composition and taste differ from country to country.

 Milo maintains significant popularity in a diverse range of countries throughout the world, particularly in Australasia, Asia, Africa, and Latin America.

 History

 In 1934, Australian industrial chemist and inventor Thomas Mayne, who was working at Nestlé, developed "Milo" and launched it at the Sydney Royal Easter Show.
 Mayne came up with his formula for Milo combining malt extract (made from malted barley), full cream milk powder, cocoa, sugar, mineral salts, iron and vitamins A, D and B1, in an attempt "to develop a completely balanced food drink which contained all the necessary proteins and minerals".
 It was intended to help children to obtain enough nutrients in their diet.

 Nestlé, which had taken ownership of a milk-processing plant in Smithtown, New South Wales, in 1921, started producing the product not long after the show.
-The name was derived from the famous ancient athlete Milo of Croton, after his legendary strength.
+The name was derived from the famous ancient Greek athlete Milo of Croton, after his legendary strength.
 The product was even noted as "tonic food".

 Manufacture

-Milo is manufactured by evaporating the water content from a thick syrup at reduced pressure, using a vacuum dryer to reduce the mix to granular form.
+Milo is made by evaporating the water content from a thick syrup at reduced pressure, using a vacuum dryer to reduce the mix to granular form.
 The thick opaque syrup is obtained from malted wheat or barley sourced from companies that produce these raw products.

 Milo's composition and taste differ in some countries due to logistics limitations and personal preferences among different regions.

 As of 2021, the Smithtown factory, which produces the product for Australia and New Zealand, produces more than 13,000 tonnes of Milo a year.
 Nestlé Singapore states that Milo is produced locally at its factory in Jurong.
 Milo in Japan is manufactured using ingredients imported from Singapore.